 Medical professionals recommend that you get to know your own skin and check your skin regularly.
 If you notice that something is changing, or it appears to be a different colour, starts to bleed and doesn't heal properly, you should go and see your GP or dermatologist as soon as possible.

 For the untrained eye, a melanoma or skin cancer can be very difficult and sometimes impossible to spot.
 This is the reason why you should also visit your GP or dermatologist once a year for a skin check.

-Dr. Craig Sinclair "urges Aussies to continue using sun protection, regardless of decreasing temperatures.
-I just want to reinforce the importance of prevention.
+Dr. Craig Sinclair "wants to reinforce the importance of prevention.
 It makes the world of difference if you can detect skin cancer early."

-He continues by saying "My best advice is to continue to choose sun protection whenever there is a ultraviolet (UV) index greater than 3.
-For some states such as Queensland and the Northern Territory, the index hardly falls below 3, so sun protection is recommended all year round."
+He continues by saying "My best advice is to continue to choose sun protection whenever there is an ultraviolet (UV) index greater than 3."